nlara6156/CPE487/README.md

 ### Responsibilities
 Rebecca Kaspar:
+- Created the randomization process
+- Created the clock conversion process
+- Created the FSM
 - Contributed to GitHub repository
-- Added the small ball randomization

 Nadia Lara:
+- Contributed to the FSM by creating the score counter
+- Contributed to the ball respawn logic
 - Contributed to GitHub repository
-- Added score counter

 ### Difficulties
 - Determing how to implement the game